emilyvertosick/Statistics-Course/docs/09-answers.md

 ## F-statistic: 8.916 on 1 and 14 DF,  p-value: 0.00982
 ```

 A couple of thoughts.
 Firstly, this rather obvious analysis is not often conducted in lab research.
 Typically, researchers present pairwise comparisons between each dose and control.
 For example, see the following typical diagram.
-Each of the p values compares the dose to control.
-The problem with such an approach is that you end up with multiple p values (instead of just one) and that each test takes place in a vacuum: the p value of a comparison between no treatment and, say, dose level 3, is the same regardless of whether there were 2 dose levels in the experiment, or 100, and whether all other dose levels showed an effect or did not.
-A regression analysis gives you a single p value and uses all data in one analysis.
+Each of the p-values compares the dose to control.
+The problem with such an approach is that you end up with multiple p-values (instead of just one) and that each test takes place in a vacuum: the p-value of a comparison between no treatment and, say, dose level 3, is the same regardless of whether there were 2 dose levels in the experiment, or 100, and whether all other dose levels showed an effect or did not.
+A regression analysis gives you a single p-value and uses all data in one analysis.

 <img src="09-answers_files/figure-html/week5u-1.png" width="384" />